Siemon Allen

 Siemon Allen (born in Durban, South Africa) is an artist working mainly with installations.
-He is living and working in the United States.
+He lives and works in Richmond, United States.
 Allen is considered one of the most prominent exponents of the South African arts diaspora in the Northeastern USA.

 Life

-Siemon Allen studied fine arts at the Technikon Natal in Durban, where he graduated with a Master of Arts in 1999.
+Siemon Allen was born in 1971 and studied fine arts at the Technikon Natal in Durban, where he graduated with a Master of Arts in 1999.
 During his studies he got to know his future wife, an American, and together they moved to the US later on.
 Today, Allen is working as a visiting professor at the department for sculpture and extended media at the Virginia Commonwealth University in Richmond, Virginia.

 While still living in South Africa, Allen was founding member of the FLAT Gallery (1993–1995) within the context of an artists' initiative.

 Allen's works were exhibited at the 2nd Johannesburg Biennale as part of the exhibition "Graft".he hasn't talked mostly about his private life in public life His works are part of many collections in- and outside of South Africa, including the collections of the Durban Art Gallery, the Guggenheim Museum in New York City and the Standard Bank Collection.